- Your Government

 As a property owner/s or legal guardian/s with a dwelling unit on your property you have some choices in resolving this matter.
 If you bring your property into compliance any time after January 1st of a given year then the fee is still due for that year.

 - Obtain a demolition permit and remove the dwelling from your property.
 This must be done in a manner that all debris is removed from the property.
 State Law now mandates that all building materials, even wood that has been used in the construction of a structure, shall not be burned or buried.

 - Obtain a moving permit from the Building and Zoning Department and move the dwelling/structure to another approved location in or out of the county.

 - Boarding-up of entry points (boarding shall meet the safety requirements of the Appendix A, Boarding Standard of the Adopted International Property Maintenance Code, Sections 101, 102, and 103).

 - Perimeter fencing (fencing shall be no closer than the highest point of the structure to the dwelling and no lower than five feet)

-Steps ensure that the general public is reasonably protected from danger, and that such dwelling has no power run to the structure, and no plumbing fixtures within the structure.
+- The dwelling has no power run to the structure, and no plumbing fixtures within the structure.